2022 Louisville Cardinals football team

 The 2022 Louisville Cardinals football team represented the University of Louisville during the 2022 NCAA Division I FBS football season.
 This was the team's fourth season under head coach Scott Satterfield.
 The Cardinals played their home games at Cardinal Stadium in Louisville, Kentucky, and competed as a member of the Atlantic Coast Conference (ACC).

-Previous season

-The Cardinals finished the 2021 season 6–7, 4–4 in ACC play to finish in a tie for fourth place in the Atlantic division.
-Louisville received an invitation to the First Responder Bowl where they lost to Air Force 31–28.
+On December 5, Satterfield announced he would be leaving Louisville to become the head coach at Cincinnati.
+Director of player personal, Deion Branch, who played wide receiver for Louisville in 2000 and 2001, was named interim head coach for the Cardinals' bowl game.